creepoff1/assigment/Test_Plan_Assignment.md

 }
 ```

-## 13. Generating code when implementing an interface with methods that have nested structs as arguments:
+## 13. Generating code for an interface whose methods have calls to structures in the arguments
 ### Preconditions:
--	Project contains file interface.go with following code:
+-	The project contains a file named interface.go with the following code:
 ```
 package main